Edrex1128/DoGEED/README.md

 Enter the path of the weight after `default=` in the first line, here we enter `yolov5s.pt`.
 Enter the path of the source images after `default=` in the second line and `''` in the third line.
 Note that it is an absolute path, such as `C:/xxx/`.

+Put your test images into folder `images`, the names of the images are numbers starting from 1.
 Then, modify ImgID according to the file name.
 ACM parameters can be adjusted at will.
+Finally, run `main.py`.

-### Training
+## Training
 Prepare the dataset and training code according to the [official tutorial](https://github.com/ultralytics/yolov5) of YOLOv5.

+Put the configuration file of YOLOv5, i.e. the YAML file, in folder `models`.
+Open `models/yolo.py` and modify `cfg` in class `Model` to the required YAML file name.
+Make sure `cfg` remains unchanged during training and testing.

+Put the trained weight file in the main directory and modify the weight path in `main.py` to run it.

+## Description of key information
+1. In `YOLO_head.py`, `Detect` function implements target detection and outputs the attribute values ​​of the detection box: the pixel coordinates of the center point and its offset in both length and width directions.
+2. In `main.py`, line 54, `Detect` function is called to output the attribute values of the detection box.
+These values are input ​​to ACM to achieve the automatic initialization of the level set function `InitialLSF`.
+3. In `main.py`, line 67, `cv2.filter2D` is used to construct the DoG operator.
+4. In `utils/functions.py`, `EED` function calculates $\lambda_1$ and $\lambda_2$ with the error function, and implements edge enhancement.
+5. In `main.py`, line 74, the DoG operator, the standard deviation of the original image and the the iteration step size are input to `EED` function to achieve edge enhancement and noise suppression.
+6. In `main.py`, line 91, `Drc` refers to the derivative of the Heaviside function.
+In line 92, the iteration of the level set function is realized.
+In line 93, the energy constraint of the level set function is realized.
+In line 94, the smoothing of the level set function is realized.
+7. More details are shown through code comments, please refer to the source code.

 ## Performances